Production of Sense8: Writing

 After completing writing for the second season, Straczynski moved on to other projects as a writer, while Mitchell and Hemon signed contracts to write for the third season over the summer of 2017.
 When the season was canceled by Netflix and later replaced by a special, Lana, Mitchell and Hemon returned as writers.
 Working 12–14 hours a day for six days per week, the three of them developed an outline within a week, and a 160-paged "writers' cut" of the completed script within three.
 Another week later they had it cut down to 130 pages and sent to the crew to begin pre-production, and some time later the actors received the final version, further revised and shortened, but with the ending omitted.
 The final 15 pages were delivered to each of them in a sealed envelope during the table read for the episode, with instructions to not open it before they are told to, so that they all get to read it for the first time together.
-The script during the table read bear the title "Amor Vincit Omnia", named after a famous Caravaggio painting, which translates to "Love Conquers All".
+The script during the table read bears the title "Amor Vincit Omnia", named after a famous Caravaggio painting, which translates to "Love Conquers All".